 Even in Windows 10, the CHKDSK command is run through the Command Prompt, but we need to use administrator privileges to access it properly.
 To start Command Prompt as Administrator, press the Windows Key + X shortcut to open the user menu, then release those two keys and press the A key.
 Alternatively, with the user rights menu open, you can use your mouse or trackpad to select the Command Prompt (Admin) option.

 You will be presented with a UAC window asking for permission to launch the Command Prompt as Administrator.
-Click Yes to continue and you will see a new Command Prompt window.
-You can verify that you have successfully issued the Command Prompt administrator privileges by making sure that “Administrator: Command Prompt” is present in the title bar of the window.
+Click Yes to continue, and you will see a new Command Prompt window.
+You can verify that you have successfully issued the Command Prompt administrator privileges by ensuring that “Administrator: Command Prompt” is present in the window’s title bar.

 From the Command Prompt, type the command ” chkdsk ” followed by a space followed by the letter of the drive you want to check or repair.
 In our case, it’s the internal drive “C.”

-Simply running the CHKDSK command in Windows 10 will only show the status of the disc and won’t fix any errors present on the drive.
-In order for CHKDSK to fix the drive, we need to give it parameters.
+Simply running the CHKDSK command in Windows 10 will only show the disc’s status and won’t fix any errors present on the drive.
+For CHKDSK to fix the drive, we need to give it parameters.
 After your drive letter, type the following parameters separated by a space: ” / f / r / x “.